Tracking your Marketing Automation

 Your business’s long term survival depends on customer loyalty.
 Retention is the single most factor that keeps your online presence strong.
 Customer retention heightens your stream of profit.
 There’s also something else about running a marketing strategy that needs your attention.
 It costs less to retain a consumer than to win over a new one.
 The way to effectively retain a customer involves recognizing their individual value and efficiently fulfilling their needs or resolving their issues through an excellent support team.
 Posting testimonials on a website is one easy way to encourage new customers to form a long lasting relationship with your business.

 Marketing strategies take time to achieve success long term.
 That’s why it’s important to closely monitor how metrics affect your sales on a regular basis.
 Marketing online can be even more challenging than traditional marketing since a business needs to build trust and a good reputation with digital consumers little by little.

 Metrics are key performance indicators to allow you to regularly track your business performance over time and execute your business tasks more proficiently.
 Rework your message, your strategy, and perhaps your website design.
 If the goal is to generate more traffic from Facebook, you may need to redirect your budget spending to traffic acquisition rather than measuring your percentages of “Likes”.
 Use a digital marketing strategy that includes a variety of tactics like blogging and social media.
 Moreover, strive for a bounce rate that is less than 50 percent and seek to engage your visitors so that they remain on your site longer.

-For more information and resources about automated marking, visit our resources page.
+For more information and resources about marketing automation, visit our resources page.